logan2611/touchprint/README.md

+# TouchPrint
+TouchPrint is a lightweight fork of Raspberry Pi OS whos purpose is to securely host OctoPrint and to (optionally) display it on a connected screen.
-TouchPrint is very customizable, and both the GUI and/or OctoPrint can be disabled if you already have an existing setup to perform those tasks.
+TouchPrint is very customizable.
+Both the GUI and/or OctoPrint can be disabled if you already have an existing setup to perform these tasks.

 # Table of Contents
 - [Screenshots](#screenshots)